anan-123/river-crossing-game/README.md

 both players are a cat.

-the control keys are up,down,left,right in keyboard.
+the control keys are up,down,left,right in keyboard for both the players.

 scoring mechanism: